 It’s vital that the team goals are set, measured, and tracked periodically.
 However, try to avoid micromanagement since it will eventually do more harm than good for the team’s performance.

-The most useful way to track team performance is through a combined KPIs, OKRs, and a proper goal setting system.
+The most useful way to track team performance is through a combined KPIs, OKRs, proper goal setting system, and use of good performance management software.
 It’s also crucial that every team member knows, understands, and gets on board the expectations that you have from the team.

 However, a team’s development will be primarily hampered if you focus only on the team goals.
 Every employee has individual aspirations and, if left unaddressed, will garner feelings of negativity towards the organization.